The complex issue of crime against the trans community

 Their killings, only two days apart in late February, galvanized the local LGBTQ community to demand more police protection and equal rights.

 For most of us, the threat of violence usually doesn't determine which bathroom we use.
-It’s a different story for Jada Cordona.
+It’s a different story for Jada Cardona.
 It’s a choice that sometimes is laden with concern.

-"I'm not a fool, I know when things are dangerous, and I know my warning signs, but most of the time I use the feminine room, the feminine restroom," said Cordona.
+"I'm not a fool, I know when things are dangerous, and I know my warning signs, but most of the time I use the feminine room, the feminine restroom," said Cardona.

-"When you say I'm a woman, I don't think I'm all the way a woman, I think I'm gender non-conformant, actually, gender non-binary,” said Cordona.
+"When you say I'm a woman, I don't think I'm all the way a woman, I think I'm gender non-conformant, actually, gender non-binary,” said Cardona.

 Some may have questions about what exactly that means.